bard/org-dashboard/README.md

 customizing the `org-dashboard-display-category` option.
 Note that, if not set per-tree through a property or per-file through a keyword, the category defaults to the file name without extension.

+To set category on a per-file basis, you can add the following at the bottom of the org file:

+  #+CATEGORY: xyz

 ## Related work